 However, the Office of the Inspector General (OIG) of the Department of Health and Human Services (HHS) whose mission it is “to protect the integrity of [HHS] programs” continues to provide cover for the IOM by stonewalling and simply replying in an evasive manner and dodging the problem altogether, at the taxpayer bill of $1 million, despite my raising it three times in the past.
-Please see here, here and here for my prior letters.
+Please see the following blogs posts for my prior letters:

 April 4, 2014

 Re: Organizational Conflict of Interest of the IOM in ME/CFS Study, Second Follow-up Request

 I note your failure to reply to my letter of January 7, 2014 (attached), almost three months ago, specifically requesting that your office address the organizational conflict of interest (“OCI”) of the Institute of Medicine (“IOM”) with respect to the IOM study for diagnostic criteria for ME/CFS (“ME/CFS IOM Study”) in a substantive way, as opposed to providing a mere conclusionary statement without giving any valid explanation of how you arrived at your conclusion—as you have done in your letter of December 30, 2013—taking into account the analysis of the OCI that I am providing to your office for the third time now.
 You prior letter was entirely non-responsive to that issue and, in fact, dodged it altogether.